iocage/iocage_legacy/doc/source/known-issues.rst

 **VNET/VIMAGE issues**

-VNET/VIMAGE can cause unexpected system crashes when VNET enabled jails are destroyed - that is the jail process is killed, removed, stopped.
+VNET/VIMAGE can cause unexpected system crashes when VNET enabled jails are destroyed - that is when the jail process is killed, removed, stopped.

 As a workaround iocage allows a warm restart without destroying the jail.